 financial support from their neighbours.

-The report also flagged the widening gap between rich and
+The report further flagged the widening gap between rich and

 poor in southern European countries, arguing that some cuts to